 “I came to Sasayama without knowing a thing about Ojiyama-yaki, thinking I’d get bored of it after a couple of years.
 But I’ve always been uncomfortable with crowds and felt quite at home in this town, so I ended up staying.”
 28 years later, this young man grew to become an Ojiyama-yaki master craftsman.

-“With ceramic, it’s easy to create stories.
+“With pottery, it’s easy to create stories.
 Like, where do you source the clay from, are you firing it in a climbing kiln?
 Porcelain, on the other hand, is plain.
 There are limits to how much you can show your originality.”
 As shades of celadon do not differ much from each other, Mr. Takeuchi felt that he had to compete with his originality as an artist.
 Fueled by the patience of a craftsman, trained by a master, and possessing the originality of a pottery club founder paving his own way – Mr. Takeuchi had all the tools to break through this industry.

 “The definition of what counts as Ojiyama-yaki is vague, for better or worse, because so much time had passed.
 So, as long as my master accepted the product I came up with, I was allowed to pass it off as ‘Ojiyama-yaki’.
 Unlike other traditional factories, I can create a completely new genre of Ojiyama-yaki.”